mcgrew/dwrandomizer/README.md

 ## Usage:

-Remember that if you are running this using Python instead of the exe, Python 2.x will not produce an identical file as Python 3.x.
-Even though this will run on both Python 2.7 and 3.x, The random number generator is different between the 2 versions. **Remember this if you are using this for a race.** The exe is built with Python 3.x, so it is recommended that you to use the 3.x version of Python.
+Remember that if you are running this using Python instead of the Windows binary, Python 2.x will not produce an identical file to Python 3.x.
+Even though this will run on both Python 2.7 and 3.x, The random number generator is different between the 2 versions. **Remember this if you are using this for a race.** The executable is built with Python 3.x, so it is recommended that you to use the 3.x version of Python.

 ### Windows

-If you have a ROM from the GoodNES set, you can just drag and drop the ROM file onto the exe.
-This will generate a new ROM in the same directory as the exe.
-If This doesn't work, you will need to run the application from a command prompt.
+You can just drag and drop the ROM file onto the exe file.
+This will generate a new ROM in the same directory as the executable.
+If the application doesn't recognize the file, it will prompt you to make sure you really want to run it, as it may generate an invalid file.

-The command would is:
+You can also run the application from a command prompt.
+If you require custom options, you will need to do this.
+The command is:

-  dwrandomizer C:\path\to\dragon_warrior_rom.nes
+  dwrandomizer [options] C:\path\to\dragon_warrior_rom.nes

+The path can be omitted if you have the ROM in the same folder as the executable.
 See below for other command line options.

 ### Linux & Mac OS

 Run the python script from the command line:

-  python dwrandomizer.py /path/to/dragon_warrior_rom.nes
+  python dwrandomizer.py [options] /path/to/dragon_warrior_rom.nes

 See below for other command line options.